Find Trade Colleges

 $32,982 Average Tuition & Fees

-Concordia University, Ann Arbor ranked #25 on this year’s Best Value Trade School Bachelor’s Degree Schools in Michigan list.
-Concordia University, Ann Arbor is located in Ann Arbor, Michigan and has a small student population.
-In 2021-2022, this school awarded 172 bachelor’s degrees to qualified students.
+Concordia University, Ann Arbor came in at #25 in this year’s edition of the Best Value Trade School Bachelor’s Degree Schools in Michigan ranking.
+Located in Ann Arbor, Michigan, the small private not-for-profit school awarded 172 diplomas to qualifed bachelor’s degree students in 2021-2022.

 The average tuition and fees for an out-of-state undergraduate students at Concordia University, Ann Arbor are $32,982 a year.
 On average, bachelor’s degree students take out $25,316 in loans while pursuing their degree.